 TAKE 2 THERACURMIN (60mg of curcumin) DOUBLE STRENGTH CAPSULES

 – which gives me 4 times the dose used in this experiment.

-3. Thirdly, alcohol depletes vitamin C which is vital for reducing alcohol-induced oxidative stress in your liver.
+3. Thirdly, alcohol depletes vitamin CWhat it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… which is vital for reducing alcohol-induced oxidative stress in your liver.
 An animal study showed that vitamin C was more protective to the liver after alcohol exposure than silymarin (milk thistle) after exposure to alcohol.
 Zinc is also essential for the activity of the main enzyme that detoxifies alcohol, called alcohol dehydrogenase.